There are several different styles of referencing:

 An MLA works cited entry puts the year nearer the end of the entry:

 Lazar, Jonathan.
 Web Usability: A User-Centered Design Approach.
-Boston: Pearson Addison Wesley, 2006.
-Print.
+Pearson Addison Wesley, 2006.

-There are other differences between these two styles: APA gives first intials whereas MLA uses full first names; MLA includes the medium at the end of the entry.
+There are other differences between these two styles.
+For instance, APA includes first initials whereas MLA uses full first names.
 When formatting a reference, follow the style you have been set closely.

 At Massey University